-9.2 Tuning CPU
+10.2 Tuning CPU

-If both Apache Tomcat server and MySQL repository are installed on the same host, the best option within large scale environments is to move the MySQL Instance to its own host.
-This enables both processes to use up the resources of each host, and allows scaling to monitor hundreds of MySQL Instances and Hosts.
+If both Apache Tomcat server and MySQL repository are installed on the same host, the best option in large scale environments is to move the MySQL Instance to its own host.
+This enables scaling to monitor hundreds of MySQL Instances and Hosts.